paorazio/starter-hugo-academic/content/authors/admin/_index.md

 ---
 title: Paola D'Orazio
-role: Professor of Artificial Intelligence
+role: Professor of Economics
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: As a Junior Professor in Economics at the Technische Universität Chemnitz, I am passionate about exploring the role of climate-related financial policies in creating a stable financial system and transitioning to a low-carbon economy.
 interests:
   - Artificial Intelligence
   - Computational Linguistics